chef/knife-vsphere/README.md

 -s STATE, --state STATE    - The power state to transition the VM into; one of on|off|suspended|reboot -w PORT, --wait-port PORT  - Wait for VM to be accessible on a port -g, --shutdown             - Guest OS shutdown
--r, --recursive            - Recurse down through sub-folders to the specified folder
+-r, --recursive            - Recurse down through sub-folders to the specified folder to find the VM
 ```

 ## `knife vsphere pool list`